Over-Luminous Type Ia Supernovae and Standard Candle Cosmology: Introduction

-The existence of over-luminous SNe\,Ia raises questions on the reliability of SNe\,Ia as standard candles, given their exceptionally high luminosities.
-Moreover, these events exhibit faster light curve decay rates compared to standard SNe\,Ia, deviating from the standard Phillips relation \cite{2017hsn..book..317T}.
-As previously mentioned, the theoretical understanding of the explosion mechanisms of these over-luminous events remains incomplete and we not have any definitive observational evidence to single out the accurate progenitor mechanism.
-In this study, we utilize a sample of eight over-luminous SNe\,Ia to calculate $H_0$ independent of any underlying cosmological model.
+The existence of over-luminous SNe\,Ia raises questions regarding the reliability of SNe\,Ia as standard candles given their exceptionally high luminosities.
+In other words, the existence of over-luminous SNe\,Ia raises questions about the reliability of the empirical Phillips relation and its utilization to standardize regular SNe\,Ia as it cannot be extended without modification to these peculiar over-luminous cases.
+This implies a gap in our theoretical understanding of this empirical relation is incomplete, and further studies are required to extend it to all SNe\,Ia.
+Moreover, these events exhibit slower light curve decay rates compared to the standard SNe\,Ia, deviating from the standard Phillips relation \cite{2017hsn..book..317T}.
+As previously mentioned, the theoretical understanding of the explosion mechanisms of these over-luminous events remains incomplete, and there is no definitive observational evidence to accurately determine the progenitor mechanism.
+In this study, we utilize a sample of 15 over-luminous SNe\,Ia to calculate $H_0$.
+A modification of the empirical relation estimating the absolute magnitudes of SNe\,Ia is proposed to predict the absolute magnitudes of their over-luminous counterparts using properties of their light curves.
+This value is used to perform a Bayesian analysis and derive $H_0$.
 We demonstrate that the inclusion of these over-luminous SNe\,Ia in the analysis yields a lower value for $H_0$, aligning more closely with measurements from early-universe observations.

+In general, existence of over-luminous SNe\,Ia leads to distances to these events being underestimated.
+To correct this, one needs to reduce the value of $H_0$ from that obtained from the local measurement, making it more agreeable to the value obtained from the CMB.
 This article is structured as follows.
-In Section \ref{Sec2}, we review the fundamental properties of SNe\,Ia at peak luminosity and examine the dependence of their peak brightness on the synthesized Nickel mass.
+In Section \ref{Sec2}, we review the fundamental properties of SNe\,Ia at peak luminosity and examine the dependence of their peak brightness on the synthesized nickel mass.
 Section \ref{Sec3} presents our dataset of over-luminous SNe\,Ia and details the methodology employed to estimate $H_0$.
 Additionally, we perform a Bayesian analysis incorporating various priors to infer $H_0$ in a cosmology-independent manner.
 Finally, in Section \ref{Sec4}, we discuss our findings and provide concluding remarks.